Equivariant non-archimedean Arakelov theory of toric varieties: Introduction

 Let $\widetilde{S}$ be the equivariant Chow homology group of our base scheme $S$.
-If $\X = \X_{\Pi}$ is a toric scheme corresponding to a SCR complex $\Pi$, then we show in Proposition~\ref{prop:chow-hom} that $\CH_*^{\T_S}(\X/S)$ is an $\widetilde{S}$-module, defined by generators $\left[V(\sigma)\right]$ for $\sigma \in c(\Pi)$.
-In this case, we also have a combinatorial description of the cohomology groups: let $PP^*\left(c(\Pi)\right)$ denote the ring of piecewise polynomial functions on $c(\Pi)$ (see Section \ref{sec:toric} for the definition of this ring).
-The following is Theorem \ref{th:equi-pol} in the text. \begin{theorem} There is a natural graded algebra isomorphism
+If $\X = \X_{\Pi}$ is a toric scheme corresponding to a SCR complex $\Pi$, then we show in Proposition~\ref{prop:chow-hom} that $\CH_*^{\T_S}(\X)$ is an $\widetilde{S}$-module, defined by generators $\left[V(\sigma)\right]$ for $\sigma \in c(\Pi)$.
+We also have a combinatorial description of the cohomology groups.
+Let $PP^*\left(c(\Pi)\right)$ denote the ring of piecewise polynomial functions on $c(\Pi)$ (see Section \ref{sec:toric} for the definition of this ring).
+It has the structure of an $\widetilde{S}$-module.
+The following is Theorem~\ref{th:equi-pol} in the text. \begin{theorem} There is an $\widetilde{S}$-module isomorphism